Axway/amplify-central/content/en/docs/saas_api_gateway/feauth_oauth.md

 weight: 40
 date: 2019-07-30T00:00:00.000Z
 ---
-This topic explains how API proxies can be secured with a client authentication policy.
+Secure API proxies with a client authentication policy.
 Learn how to set up an OAuth front-end security policy on an API proxy.

 ## Before you start